Otter (dinghy)

 Otter is a classification referring to a particular design for a two-man sailing dinghy with a glass fibre hull.
 Its rig consists of a main, a jib and an optional symmetric spinnaker.
-The hull dimensions are 11 ft 11 in length and 4 ft 10 in beam.
+The hull dimensions are 11 ft 11 in in length and 4 ft 10 in beam.
 The boat has a draft of 3 ft 6 in with the centreboard down.
-The sail area (main and jib) is 75 sq. ft.
+The sail area (main and jib) is 75 sqft.
 The class symbol is a stylised glass bubble; due to the original lightweight "cigar box cedar" construction of the prototypes, the name 'Bubble' was first used for the boat.
 John Baker obtained the plans for an expanded version of the boat in G.R.P. and hence renamed the boat 'Glass Bubble'.
 After being put into production by Baker, the name 'Otter' was adopted; coming from the river of the same name in East Devon, close to where the boat was manufactured.

 The Otter also handles well and can be sailed with larger crews than the two man racing crew.
 The boats are also incredibly easy to sail single handed as well.
 However, when sailing with more than two people the boat does tend to sit quite low in the water and does affect the performance of the dinghy.

 The Otter was originally designed by George O'Brien Kennedy for G.R.P.
 Moulding, and was first produced in the mid-1960s by John Baker, Kenton Forge Ltd. The production was moved at least once, with later boats being produced by Chris Clarance Marine, Shaldon, Devon.
 The boats were produced for at least 22 years, with at least 1173 boats being produced.